 What is rasam powder?

 If you have come this much far, you might already know this rasam powder is the basic ingredient for making the Indian delicacy Rasam.
-Since it is made with pepper, cumin seeds, and coriander seeds, good for the digestion.
+It is made with pepper, cumin seeds, and coriander seeds, great with the aroma of spices.
 And I personally feel that it clears my throat and immediately I start feeling light whenever I feel bloated.

 Why you should make it at home?